Sun-Lab-NBB/sl-micro-controllers/README.md

 timestamp sensor.
 The Encoder uses hardware interrupt logic to monitor the animal’s movement using a rotary encoder and, due to interrupt logic constraints, requires to be segmented into a separate class of microcontrollers.
 Using this combination of microcontrollers maximizes the data acquisition speed while avoiding communication channel overloading.
-Typically, each acquisition system would use at most a single instance of each microcontroller type.
+Typically, each acquisition system uses at most a single instance of each microcontroller type.

 This project contains both the schematics for assembling the microcontrollers used in the lab and the code that runs on these microcontrollers.
 The hardware created and programmed as part of this project is designed to be interfaced through the bindings available from the [sl-experiment](https://github.com/Sun-Lab-NBB/sl-experiment) library, which is a core dependency for every Sun lab project.

-___
+---

 ## Table of Contents